 Although ground meat may be fed occasionally, it’s best to feed our pets primarily whole, unground raw foods.
 That’s because it’s only these minimally processed raw foods, which require the animal to use its teeth and jaws to gnaw, rip and tear them apart, which provide the kind of natural scrubbing, flossing and stimulative actions that are essential to the promotion of optimal oral health.

 It’s important to remember that just as choosing better quality food for ourselves and our families may cost us more day to day, but is really an incredibly worthwhile long term investment in our health, likewise feeding our pets a wholesome raw food diet is also an investment in their long term health.

 Many health-savvy people today have the understanding that the regular consumption of cheap, low quality food today can cost us dearly later in life.

-For such forward thinking folks, it’s easy to see how feeding our pets a quality raw food diet instead of one reliant on cheap, low quality commercial pet food may well result in a significant reduction in vet bills over the course of these animals’ lives.
+For such forward thinking folks, it’s easy to see how feeding raw pet food to our beloved furry companions instead of one reliant on cheap, low quality commercial pet food may well result in a significant reduction in vet bills over the course of their lives.

 - Buy in bulk whenever possible.

 - Combine your purchasing power with that of others by participating in a buying club.

 - Stock up on quantities of items that are on sale.